whalebrew/whalebrew/README.md

 ## Install

 First, [install Docker](https://docs.docker.com/engine/installation/).
-The easiest way to do this on macOS is by installing [Docker for Mac](https://docs.docker.com/docker-for-mac/).
-You can install Docker for Mac via Homebrew:
+The easiest way to do this on macOS is by installing [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac).
+You can install Docker Desktop for Mac via Homebrew:

     brew install --cask docker